 Fly-tipping is a crime which ranges from dumping waste in remote areas to leaving bin bags in the street outside the boundary of your premises.
 It includes:

 - large domestic items, eg. fridges and furniture

 - commercial waste, eg, builders rubble and tyres

 - earth and soil

-Fly-tipping is covered by the Environmental Protection Act Fly-tip 1990 and the Clean Neighbourhoods Act 2005.
-Prosecution can result in a £400 fixed penalty fine for smaller scale tipping, to a £50,000 fine and/or six months imprisonment for larger offences.
+Fly-tipping is covered by the Environmental Protection Act 1990 and the Clean Neighbourhoods Act 2005.
+Prosecution can result in a £400 fixed penalty fine for smaller scale fly tips, to an unlimited fine and/or six months imprisonment for larger offences.

 A person found guilty of fly-tipping is also liable for the costs incurred by the Council in investigating and clearing the waste.
 Allowing someone to fly-tip on your land, or to use your vehicle to fly-tip could also result in penalties.